 Premiere: 20th October 2022, 8 pm

-With the two professional boxers Christina Pöppelmeyer and Ahmet Simsek
+With the professional boxers Christina Pöppelmeyer and Ahmet Simsek

 Music arrangements & live drums: Lan Sticker

 Text & Performance: Robert Prosser

 A boxer talks – about his most important fight and about the fall of 2015.
 War is raging in Syria, refugees are reaching Europe, society is in turmoil.
 All of this resonates with the martial arts scene.
 And it becomes rhythm, music: drums and movement, speech and punches create an intense performance over the three rounds in the ring and all sorts of reasons that lead someone to surrender to this elemental experience.